-Like the other 3D rendering parameters, the parallel rendering parameters are located in the settings dialog box which is accessed in the menu from Edit \rightarrow Settings (ParaView \rightarrow Preferences on the Mac).
-The parallel rendering options in the dialog are in the Render View \rightarrow Server section.
+Like the other 3D rendering parameters, the parallel rendering parameters are located in the settings dialog box which is accessed in the menu from Edit $\rightarrow$ Settings (ParaView $\rightarrow$ Preferences on the Mac).
+The parallel rendering options in the dialog are in the Render View $\rightarrow$ Server section.
 The options have the following meanings.

 - Remote Render Threshold The checkbox turns remote rendering on or off.
 The slider controls the threshold at which to use parallel rendering.
-Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client). - Disable Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
+Whenever the geometry is below the threshold, the geometry is moved to the location where display occurs (usually the client). - Suppress Ordered Compositing To view volume rendering and transparent polygons correctly, a special parallel rendering mode called ordered compositing is required.
 However, this mode has some additional computation and memory.
-Checking this box prevents ordered compositing from ever happening. - Subsample Rate The overhead of parallel rendering is proportional to the size of the images generated.
+Checking this box prevents ordered compositing from ever happening. - Interactive Subsample Rate The overhead of parallel rendering is proportional to the size of the images generated.
 Thus, you can speed up interactive rendering by specifying an image subsampling rate.
 When this box is checked, interactive renders will create smaller images, which are then magnified when displayed.
 This parameter is only used during interactive renders.
-A full resolution image is always used during a still render. - Squirt Compression Before images are shipped from server to client, they can be compressed using an algorithm called SQUIRT.
-The checkbox turns the SQUIRT compression on or off.
-To make the compression more effective, SQUIRT has the ability to reduce the color resolution of the image before compression.
-The slider determines the amount of color bits saved.
-The default, 19 bits, is barely noticeable on most displays.
-The slider only has an effect during interactive render.
+A full resolution image is always used during a still render. - Image Compression Before images are shipped from server to client, they can be compressed using one of two compression algorithms.
+SQUIRT or Zlib.
+To make the compression more effective, either algorithm can reduce the color resolution of the image before compression.
+The sliders determine the amount of color bits saved.
 Full color resolution is always used during a still render.